mjrgh/PinscapePico/ExpansionBoards/README.md

 KL25Z emulator, though, since it's very specifically wired for the original Pinscape boards.)

 * <b>Power Distribution:</b> A simple board designed to help tidy up your virtual pin cab power supply wiring.
 It doesn't do much other than route power from one connector to another, but the idea is that it makes your wiring simpler and more structured.
-It does have a few simple active features: it has a 6.3V regulator for powering #555 lamps (the type commonly used in arcade pushbuttons); it provides main power switching for all of the secondary supplies based on the main PC power on/off status; and it features wiring for a coin door safety interlock switch for a high-voltage (48V) supply, so that the high-voltage power is automatically cut off whenever you open the coin door to do maintenance work inside the cabinet.
+It does have a few active features: it has a 6.3V regulator for powering #555 lamps (the type commonly used in arcade pushbuttons); it provides main power switching (through a relay) for all of the secondary supplies, based on the main PC power on/off status; and it includes wiring for a coin door safety interlock switch for a high-voltage (48V) supply, so that the high-voltage power is automatically cut off whenever you open the coin door to do maintenance work inside the cabinet.
 It also features connectors that match the power connectors on the DIY-Friendly and Pro expansion boards, again just to make the wiring tidier.